 There’s also ASIA ON THE PARKWAY which offers an Asian fusion menu and always looks reassuringly busy.

-We bought food in and ate in the room for breakfast and dinner which was easy to do having the kitchen and dishwasher and it meant I could shoe horn some fruit and veggies into Piper – always difficult when eating at restaurants in the USA.
+We bought food in and ate in the room for breakfast and dinner.
+This was easy to do having the kitchen and dishwasher.
+Plus it meant I could shoe horn some fruit and veggies into Piper.
+Always difficult when eating at restaurants in the USA.